 Iron griddle heated, oil spilled, prawns sliced — Mok began to methodically prepare the second course.
 His movements were swift, without any unnecessary tackiness.
 Right before serving he bathed the prawns in a puddle of fish broth.

 The prawns were fresh with good seasoning, although a tad overcooked.

 I am not a huge fan of abalone, although I understand it is not an easy ingredient to prepare — a minute too short or long on the griddle and the meat would turn into sturdy rubber.
 From South Africa, the abalone’s texture was chewy but not jaw-breaking, and the seasoning of seaweed and fish broth was adequate without being overwhelming.

 Rarely served in Hong Kong, I tend to avoid tilefish because of its high mercury concentration.
-The preparation by Mok was unusual by Mok; after placing a frying pan on the griddle and half-filled it with oil, he put the tilefish scale down in the pan and cooked it for around five minutes.
+The preparation by Mok was to first placed a frying pan on the griddle and half-filled it with oil, then he put the tilefish scale down in the pan and cooked it for around five minutes.
 The pumpkin sauce was separately prepared and the fish was beautifully served on a plate.

 This was the highlight of the meal.
 The skin was very crispy while the flesh retained a little bit of translucency.
 There was enough flavour even without the sauce.

 The final dishes came in rapid succession.
 Fried rice was the most labour-intensive, requiring constant stirring to ensure all the ingredients were properly cooked and most of the moisture removed from the rice.
 Served with miso soup, pickled vegetable and stir-fried bean sprouts, the rice was firm and chewy without the oiliness found in poorly made fried rice.
 Our final dish of sliced U.S. beef with dried garlic was served as a side, cooked perfectly to medium rare.